 While the LCA has not been in the Royal Commission’s spotlight, there have been instances of abuse within Lutheran institutions which have led to payments being made to victims.

-The LCA has demonstrated it is serious about the protection of children by insisting that all people in the church working with children complete ChildSafe training and, as appropriate, have a police check or Working with Children check, or (in Queensland) hold a ‘blue card’.
 If the commission recommends ways to improve systems and processes, the LCA will implement them, Mr Schirmer says.
 In the meantime, the LCA encourages all agencies and individuals to ensure they are providing a safe environment for children in their care by implementing the church’s child-protection-related policies and procedures.